oVirt/ovirt-site/source/integration/quality-assurance.html.md

 Welcome to the oVirt QA project page.

-oVirt QA is the project which covers all testing of the software that makes up oVirt.
+oVirt QA is the project that covers all testing of the software that makes up oVirt.

 It's our goal to continually improve the quality of oVirt releases and updates.